sarapohland/stranger-danger/README.md

 # Stranger Danger

-This is the codebase for the paper titled "Stranger Danger!
-Identifying and Avoiding Unpredictable Pedestrians in RL-based Social Robot Navigation," which was accepted to the 2024 IEEE International Conference on Robotics and Automation (ICRA) and will be presented in May.
+This is the codebase for the paper titled ["Stranger Danger!
+Identifying and Avoiding Unpredictable Pedestrians in RL-based Social Robot Navigation,"](https://ieeexplore.ieee.org/document/10610413) which was presented at the 2024 IEEE International Conference on Robotics and Automation (ICRA).
 This README describes how to reproduce the results achieved in this paper.
-A video showcasing our methods and results is available on [YouTube](https://youtu.be/9IDhXvCC58w?si=Y0Di3d5NjWj-3nvl).
+An extended version of our paper is available on [arXiv](https://arxiv.org/abs/2407.06056), and a video showcasing our methods and results is available on [YouTube](https://youtu.be/9IDhXvCC58w?si=Y0Di3d5NjWj-3nvl).
+If you find this work useful, please cite our paper using the citation provided at end of this [README](https://github.com/sarapohland/stranger-danger#citing-our-work).

 ## 0) Setup